By Clem Sunter.

 Rather you should entertain different scenarios of the ways the future can unfold and then consider your best options to tackle the challenges offered.
 In order for the scenarios to be plausible and relevant, you first have to consider the forces driving the present into the future around you and rate them according to their own degree of predictability.
 He called those events and trends with a fair degree of certainty in their outcome ‘predetermined elements’ and those with a variety of outcomes ‘key variables’.

 He was a prominent philosopher at Oxford University when I studied philosophy there in the 1960s.
-He became famous because of a book he wrote called The Hedgehog and the Fox, which was based on a quotation by the Greek poet Archilocus nearly 2 700 years ago: “The fox knows many little things; the hedgehog one big thing.”
-Nobody knows why he chose those two animals, but you can conveniently define human beings either way.
+He became famous because of a book he wrote called The Hedgehog and the Fox which was based on a quotation by the Greek poet Archilocus in 650BC: “The fox knows many little things; the hedgehog one big thing.”
+You can define human beings either way.

-Hence, two characteristics are important to survive and thrive in a competitive environment dominated by the market equivalent of natural selection: adaptability which foxes possess because of the flexible way they look at the future; and agility which puts them in the forefront of innovation to stay ahead of the game.
+Hence two characteristics are important to survive and thrive in a competitive environment dominated by the modern equivalents of natural selection: adaptability which foxes possess because of the flexible way they look at the future; and agility which puts them in the forefront of innovation to stay ahead of the game.
 In other words, you have to connect all the dots from thinking about the future to making it happen for you.
 Foxes do that faster than others.

 In keeping with Popper’s classification but making it useful for scenario planning, we talk of ‘clockwork flags’ which are the predetermined elements with fairly predictable consequences and ‘cloudy flags’ which are the key variables with all kinds of imaginary threads flowing out of them.